Therapeutic Emotional Support

 The Therapeutic Emotional Support Program serves children and their families in Northampton, Monroe, and Pike counties, providing special education services including social emotional learning/social skills instruction, mental health services, replacement behaviors, Restorative Practices, and academic instruction.

 The primary goal of the Therapeutic Emotional Support Program is to provide the support and structure for students who have been identified as requiring emotional and behavioral interventions.
 This academic program with a therapeutic component is designed to respond to a student’s individual strengths and needs.
 Specialized techniques in behavior management, group dynamics, and emotional development are employed to foster a better awareness of feelings, thoughts, and behaviors.
 Our program develops independence and autonomy of students necessary for successful reintegration into the regular school program.

-In order to develop independent and appropriate behavior skills, a wide variety of techniques and interventions are used: Individual therapy by a Licensed Social Worker, Group therapy by a Licensed Social Worker, Case Management by a Licensed Social Worker, Second Step Program (Social Learning), Skill Streaming - Social Skill Instruction, TACT II (Verbal De-escalation), Functional Behavior Analysis, Positive Behavior Support Plan, Therapeutic Activities, Daily Behavior Goal Sheets, Community Time (Daily Personal Goal-Setting), Empirically-Based Cognitive Treatment Interventions, Severe Behavior Crisis Plan.
+- Social Emotional Learning Curriculum include Zones of Regulation, Super Hero Social Skills, Second Step Program (Social Learning), Skill Streaming - Social Skill Instruction, TACT II (Verbal De-escalation), Functional Behavior Analysis, Positive Behavior Support Plan, Therapeutic Activities, Daily Behavior Goal Sheets, Community Time (Daily Personal Goal-Setting), Empirically-Based Cognitive Treatment Interventions, Severe Behavior Crisis Plan.